Effective reduction theory of integral polynomials of given non-zero discriminant and its applications

-We note that from the point of view of computation, the above examples belong to the most difficult cases, $K$ being in each case totally real with Galois group $S_n$.
-In these cases the number of exponents in the unit equations involved is the largest possible.
+We note that from the point of view of computation, the above examples belong to the most difficult cases for $n=3,4,5,$ and $6$, $K$ being in each case totally real with Galois group $S_n$.
+In these cases the number of exponents in the unit equations involved is the largest possible. \ where $\alpha^{(1)}\kdots\alpha^{(n)}$ are the conjugates of $\alpha$ over $L$.
+The algebraic integers $\alpha$ and $\beta$ are said to be \textit{strongly $\mathcal{O}_L$-equivalent} over $L$ when $\alpha-\beta\in\mathcal{O}_L$.
+In this case their minimal polynomials over $L$ are also strongly $\mathcal{O}_L$-equivalent.

-For $n\ge 7$, the above mentioned algorithms do not work in general.
-Then the number of fundamental units, $\rho_1,\ldots,\rho_r$ involved can be too large to use the enumeration algorithm.